-Non-disclosure provisions permit for confidential information, that would otherwise be required to be included in notices and tender documentation, to be omitted from these documents in certain specified instances.
+Non-disclosure provisions permit for confidential information, that would otherwise be required to be included in notices and tender documentation, to be omitted from these documents in certain specified instances (e.g. where disclosure would impede law enforcement, is contrary to public interest, etc.).